Stronger teeth require stronger filling machines

 When premium toothpastes – referring to the non-aqua toothpaste – first came onto the market less than a decade ago, toothpaste manufacturers quickly realized that their existing machines were not designed to handle this new product.

 Unlike the toothpastes many of us grew up using, this premium toothpaste doesn’t contain any water.
 Non-aqua toothpastes are built up in a different way and have a consistency that is thicker, more viscous, and more condensed.
-This, in turn, makes them very different from ‘regular toothpaste’ when it comes to pumping.
+This, in turn, makes them very different from ‘regular toothpaste’ when it comes to pumping via the filling machine.
 When brushing your own teeth you might not notice that difference – but when it comes to filling tubes with this premium toothpaste the difference is clear.

 Machines that can handle premium toothpastes